-With the help of Adaxes, you can provision Office 365 accounts for Active Directory users, assign and revoke licenses for Office 365 services, as well as deactivate Office 365 accounts.
-If your Office 365 plan includes a license for Exchange Online, Adaxes will also allow you to manage mailboxes and distribution lists in your Exchange Online organization.
-In addition to that, Adaxes lets you automate routine and repetitive Office 365 and Exchange Online management tasks.
+With the help of Adaxes, you can provision Office 365 accounts for Active Directory users, assign and revoke Office 365 licenses, deactivate Office 365 accounts, etc. If your Office 365 plans include licenses for Exchange Online, Adaxes will also allow you to manage Exchange mailboxes and distribution lists located in Office 365.
+In addition to that, with Adaxes you can automate routine and repetitive Office 365 and Exchange Online management tasks.

 Adaxes and Azure AD Connect

 It is possible to use Adaxes in environments where Active Directory is synchronized with Office 365 with the help of Azure AD Connect.
 In such environments, Adaxes can be used to provision and deprovision Office 365 accounts and manage Office 365 licenses, while Azure AD Connect will take care of the synchronization between your Active Directory and Office 365.

 To enable Office 365 management in Adaxes, you need to register an Office 365 tenant.
 A tenant represents an Office 365 organization in Adaxes and allows you to associate it with your AD environment.

 With Adaxes you are not limited to a single Office 365 tenant.
 If you have two or more Office 365 tenants that you need to manage, Adaxes provides you with a flexible way to configure which part of your Active Directory belongs to which tenant.